*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Spain’s Summer Fashion Dos and Don’ts

 - Check out famous Spanish brands before you come.
-El Corte Ingles, Zara, Mango, Massimo Dutti, and Sfera are interesting brands that will keep you up to date on the latest trends.
+El Corte Ingles, Zara, Mango, and Massimo Dutti, are interesting brands that will keep you up to date on the latest trends.
 For young women, try Stradivarius or Bershka.

 - If you want to look like a local and avoid looking like a tourist, lean towards staying stylish rather than casual.